-- New lids at Evergreen Point Road, 84th Avenue NE, 92nd Avenue NE and a landscaped overcrossing at Bellevue Way.
+- New lids at Evergreen Point Rd, 84th Avenue NE, 92nd Avenue NE and a landscaped overcrossing at Bellevue Way

-We are building landscaped sections over the roadway to help reconnect communities divided by the original construction of SR 520 in the 1960s.
+We built landscaped sections over the roadway to help reconnect communities divided by the original construction of SR 520 in the 1960s.

-We are building walls along the roadway between Evergreen Point Road and the vicinity of 108th Avenue Northeast to help reduce noise from highway traffic and provide screening for residents living along the corridor.
+We built walls along the roadway between Evergreen Point Road and the vicinity of 108th Avenue Northeast to help reduce noise from highway traffic and provide screening for residents living along the corridor.

-- Stormwater treatment and detention facilities between Evergreen Point Road and 108th Avenue NE.
+- Stormwater detention facilities between Evergreen Point Road and 108th Avenue NE

-We will improve water quality by treating stormwater before it enters local streams and creeks.
+We built stormwater detention facilities to improve water quality by retaining, filtering and treating highway runoff before it enters local streams and creeks.

 - Fish habitat improvements

-We are making improvements to Yarrow Creek and other streams and have installed larger culverts under the roadway that have decreased barriers to fish migration patterns.
+We made improvements to Yarrow Creek and other streams, and installed larger culverts under the roadway to eliminate potential barriers to fish migration.

 |Click each image to open the lid diagram in a larger PDF. |